mmiscool/BREP/README.md

 - `pnpm liveTesting` — Auto-runs tests on file changes.

 The project also includes a simple license report generator (`pnpm generateLicenses`) that writes `about.html`.

+## Browser Test Runner

+- A lightweight runner UI (mounted in the browser) lists all tests with controls to run individually or in sequence.
+- After each test completes, the runner performs Zoom‑to‑Fit and captures a canvas snapshot.
+Clicking “Show Log” displays the snapshot above any logged output for that test.
+- Between tests, an optional popup can show a running gallery of snapshots when auto‑progressing.

+## Camera Zoom‑to‑Fit

+- Zoom‑to‑Fit uses ArcballControls only (pan + orthographic zoom) to frame all visible geometry while preserving the current camera orientation.
+- It computes a bounding box of scene content (excluding Arcball gizmos), projects to camera space to consider the current view, and determines the required zoom so both width and height fit with a small margin.
+- No direct camera frustum or orientation changes are applied — this keeps controls and rendering in sync and avoids “jump” artifacts.

 ## Status and Limitations